-The most popular day trip from Lisbon includes the beautiful castles Sintra, Cabo da Roca and Cascais feature regularly as the best day trips from Lisbon.
+The most popular day trip from Lisbon includes the beautiful castles Sintra, Cabo da Roca and Cascais.
 This is our review and best tips to plan this most popular day trip from Lisbon with kids

 Lisbon sits in an area of great natural beauty.
 Built on the mouth of the river Tagus, it is close to a beautiful stretch of Atlantic coast and lies on the edge of the protected area of Sintra and Cascais, famed for its peculiar ecosystems and culturally significant landmarks.